Master in Health Sciences

 | Program duration | 2 years full-time / individual part-time solutions possible |

-| Credits | 120 ECTS-points (based on the European Credit Transfer System (ECTS); workload about 25-30 hours per ECTS) 90 ECTS-points for graduates of the BSc in Gesundheitswissenschaften |
+| Credits | 120 ECTS credits (based on the European Credit Transfer System (ECTS), with an estimated workload of 25-30 hours per credit) 90 ECTS-points for graduates of the BSc in Gesundheitswissenschaften |

-| Program start | Fall semester (September) / spring start within the 90 program possible |
+| Program start | Fall semester (September); entry in the spring is possible for the 90 ECTS program |

 | Language | English (no language certificate necessary, but level of C1 recommended) |